bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Add width of petri dish-->

-## Sample mounting for live imaging

-We performed most of our live imaging in a Zeiss Lightsheet Z.1 microscope.
-To increase the throughput of samples imaged in one session, we optimized a mounting strategy developed previously in our laboratory [@Schmied2016-oq].
-First, we cut a 22x22mm glass coverslip (0.17mm thickness) into 6x15mm strips using a diamond knife, and attached a single strip to a custom sample holder using silicon glue, letting it harden for 15min.
-We then coated the coverslip strip with a thin layer of heptane glue and let it dry while preparing the embryos.
-Using a fine brush, we transferred the embryos collected in the cell strainer onto an agar pad, and oriented them manually with a blunt cactus spine under a stereomicroscope.
-We aligned about 20 embryos in a single line (head to tail) along the main axis of the strip with the left or ventral sides up, depending on the experiment.
-To attach the embryos to the coverslip, we carefully lowered the sample holder over the agar pad until the glass coated with heptane glue touched the embryos.
-We placed the sample holder into the microscope chamber filled with water, and rotated it so that the samples are facing the detection objective directly, and the coverslip is orthogonal to the detection objective; this is important to prevent the lightsheet from hitting the glass edges.
-With the embryos oriented vertically along the coverslip, the lightsheet generated from the illumination objectives coming from the sides only needs to pass through the width of the embryo (about 200µm).
-This approach gives the best optics for recording lateral and dorsal views and is ideal for live imaging homozygote embryos since they are only about one fourth of the total number of imaged embryos.

 ## Embryo fixation and *in situ* hybridization

 For *Drosophila*, we transferred dechorionated embryos to a glass vial containing equal volumes of 4% paraformaldehyde in PBS and N-heptane, and let the vial shaking at 215rpm for 45min.